Posted By Kelly Reins on August 12, 2010

 A Wise Christian Walks Circumspectly

 We must anticipate and not let down our guard because battles are not waged with one arrow.

-Also, be on guard against subtle thoughts, which are full of acute pain with regard to your want of reward for the services you’ve rendered the Saviour.
-When you coddle ideas of God being far off, when it seems to you He takes pleasure in making you miserable, of stripping you, scourging you without any provocation given, you will then leave off your love of him, of blessing him and serving him.
+Also, be on guard against subtle accusing thoughts, which are full of acute pain with regard to your want of reward for the services you’ve rendered the Saviour.
+When you coddle ideas of God being far off, when it seems to you He takes pleasure in making you miserable, of stripping you, scourging you without any provocation given, you will then leave off your love of him, of blessing him of delighting to serve him.

 Some may moan, Some may curse, Some will rant and rail, Some may become a sober poet,

 Dost thou not see that thy devotion’s vain?